-75 Mr. McDonald is also a director of Astro Japan Property Group Limited, General Reinsurance Life Australia Ltd and Brookfield Capital Management Limited.
-He has 49 years' industry experience, has been a director of General Reinsurance Australia Ltd since May 1981 and was appointed as Chairman in May 1992.
-He is also a member of the Board Audit, Risk and Remuneration
+Mr McDonald is also a director of Astro Japan Property Group Limited, General Reinsurance Life Australia Ltd. and Brookfield experience, has been a director of General Reinsurance Australia Ltd. since May 1981 and was appointed as Chairman in May 1992.